The kettlebell swing is an excellent exercise for the elderly, yet very few personal trainers have their aged clients doing this compound exercise.

 You might be thinking that trainers don’t promote the kettlebell swing for the elderly because this population simply cannot do it.

-If an older person walked into the gym and is being guided through various exercises, they are capable of doing kettlebell swings to some extent.
+If an older person walked into the gym and is being guided through various exercises, they are capable of doing kettlebell swings at least to some extent.
 This is actually a simple move to perform.

 What is a kettlebell swing?